Cazzy-Aporbo/Cazzy-Aporbo/README.md

 ```

 <p align="center" style="font-size: 15px; color: #7C3AED; line-height: 1.6;">
-Think of it like this: Ice cream sales and shark attacks have no correlation overall.
-But on the hottest days?
-Different story.
-This algorithm finds those stories hidden in the extremes.
-Currently being evaluated for drug interaction detection and financial risk assessment.
+The most interesting discoveries happen not in the average, but in the extremes.
+That's where scientific breakthroughs occur.
+So Naturally, I started there.
+This algorithm finds the stories hidden in the extremes.
+I was curious to see if we can find serendipity...so I built this.
 </p>

 </td></tr>